 Why do IPE?

 IPE is an integrated and importance element of many courses at FMHS, and is designed to give participants the kinds of insight into the skills and roles of others that are essential for effective teamwork in the real world.
-See these insights for yourself in the below short film about Nursing, Medicine, Pharmacy and Paramedicine students during Urgent and Immediate Patient Care week held at FMHS each year.
+See these insights for yourself in the below content from activities at FMHS involving students in Nursing, Medicine, Pharmacy, Paramedicine, Speech Language Therapy, Dietetics, and Optometry & Vision Science.

 What IPE activities are available?

 Māori Health Intensive and Quality and Safety Week are two of the largest IPE activities at the Faculty of Medical and Health Sciences, but there are many more.
 Browse through the interactive list of IPE activities below.

 The IPE committee at Faculty of Medical and Health Sciences has created an Engagement Document, which is aligned with faculty strategies, has been endorsed by various faculty groups, and which underscores the strategic importance of IPE for the future healthcare workforce in New Zealand.
 This may be used to defend and reinforce the value of IPE activities with the Faculty.
 The IPE committee has also created a Guidance Document, intended to assist in the planning and setting up of new IPE activities.
 This document discusses some of the most common challenges, key points to consider and pitfalls to avoid.
 This document also emphases the importance of considering how your IPE activity will be evaluated, since demonstrating value is an important aspect of long term success.

 Who is the faculty IPE committee?

 - Dr Dianne Marshall, School of Nursing nominee

 - Bhav Solanki, School of Optometry and Vision Science nominee